LME Nickel: Related derivatives

-LME also offers other derivatives related to LME Nickel futures contracts, such as Options, TAPOs, Monthly Average Futures, LMEminis, and TAS contracts.
+LME also offers other derivatives related to LME nickel futures contracts, such as Options, TAPOs, Monthly Average Futures, LMEminis, and TAS contracts.

-The Shanghai Futures Exchange (SHFE) offers Nickel futures contracts for trading as well, SHFE contracts are for 1 metric tonnes of Nickel Cathode as prescribed in the National Standard of GB/T 6516-2010 Ni9996, with the total content of nickel and cobalt > 99.96%.
-SHFE Nickel contract rices are quoted in Yuan per tonne.
+The Shanghai Futures Exchange (SHFE) offers nickel futures contracts for trading as well, SHFE contracts are for 1 metric ton of nickel Cathode as prescribed in the National Standard of GB/T 6516-2010 Ni9996, with the total content of nickel and cobalt > 99.96%.
+SHFE nickel contract prices are quoted in Yuan per ton.

-Financial market conventions and empirical studies have grouped Nickel futures contracts with other base metals futures contracts together as an asset class or a sub-asset class.
-The Base Metals grouping usually includes futures contracts on aluminum(sometimes including aluminium Alloy contracts), Copper, Lead, Nickel, Tin, and Zinc, and they are also sometimes called Industrial Metals, Non-ferrous Metals, and Non-precious Metals.
+Financial market conventions and empirical studies have grouped nickel futures contracts with other base metals futures contracts together as an asset class or a sub-asset class.
+The Base Metals grouping usually includes futures contracts on aluminum (sometimes including aluminum alloy contracts), copper, lead, nickel, tin, and zinc, and they are also sometimes called industrial metals, non-ferrous metals, and non-precious metals.
 All of the metals in this group have associated LME contracts available for trading.

 Pricing factors

-Warehouse stock levels, or amounts, movement, and distribution of physical Nickel stored in both LME approved and non-approved warehouses, affects LME Nickel pricing.
-Nickel stocks in LME approved warehouses are relatively transparent, while Nickel stocks at non-LME approved warehouses can be hidden or difficult to interpret.
-Relatively low warehouse stocks can signal lack of supply or extra demand for Nickel and drive up Nickel prices.
-While low warehouse stocks can signal abundant supply or low demand for Nickel and drive down prices.
-Nickel warehouse stocks in regions that historically consume high levels of Nickel matter more in supply and demand terms than stocks in regions that historically consume low levels of Nickel, and thus have higher impact on Nickel pricing.
-LME warehouses are chosen worldwide to be close to sources demand rather than supply, ensuring that the buyer has immediate access to metals they purchased on the LME.
+Warehouse stock levels, or amounts, movement, and distribution of physical nickel stored in both LME approved and non-approved warehouses, affects LME nickel pricing.
+Nickel stocks in LME-approved warehouses are relatively transparent, while nickel stocks at non-LME approved warehouses can be hidden or difficult to interpret.
+Relatively low warehouse stocks can signal lack of supply or extra demand for nickel and drive up nickel prices.
+While low warehouse stocks can signal abundant supply or low demand for nickel and drive down prices.
+Nickel warehouse stocks in regions that historically consume high levels of nickel matter more in supply and demand terms than stocks in regions that historically consume low levels of nickel, and thus have higher impact on nickel pricing.
+LME warehouses are chosen worldwide to be close to sources of demand rather than supply, ensuring that the buyer has immediate access to metals they purchased on the LME.
 However, China does not allow warehouses in its territory to become LME-registered, and metal for Chinese delivery is typically shipped from Singapore or South Korea.
 Inventory figures across all warehouses are published daily by the LME.